White Sox vs. Athletics Player Props Betting Odds

-Player prop bet options for Luis Robert, Brent Rooker and others are listed when the Chicago White Sox host the Oakland Athletics at Guaranteed Rate Field on Friday (at 7:10 PM ET).
+Player prop betting options for Luis Robert, Brent Rooker and others are available in the Chicago White Sox-Oakland Athletics matchup at Guaranteed Rate Field on Saturday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!